But don’t be fooled by the length and prima facie scholarly tone of Money, Bank Credit and Economic Cycles: it is a terrible book, badly flawed.

 The depositum irregulare (or irregular deposit) is sometimes also called the “improper deposit” or “general deposit” in modern legal terminology, and as a legal concept has been most influential on the civil law systems on Continental Europe, rather than in Anglo-American law.

 Now Huerta de Soto has a very questionable definition of the irregular deposit.
 He asserts that the classical Roman jurists“had already recognized the irregular deposit contract, understood the essential principles governing it, and outlined its content and essence as explained earlier in this chapter.”
-(Huerta de Soto 2012: 26).By the latter clause, Huerta de Soto seems to mean that Roman classical jurists defined the irregular deposit contract in the terms he himself describes on pp. 4–20.
-But Huerta de Soto’s definition of the irregular deposit (depositum irregulare) includes these two characteristics that are highly dubious:(1) there is no interest on the money “deposited” (or really lent out) in the irregular deposit, andThese two aspects make Huerta de Soto’s definition of the irregular deposit utterly unorthodox.
+(Huerta de Soto 2012: 26).By the latter clause, Huerta de Soto seems to mean that Roman classical jurists defined the irregular deposit contract in the terms he himself describes it on pp. 4–20.
+But Huerta de Soto’s definition of the irregular deposit (depositum irregulare) includes these two characteristics that are highly dubious:(1) there is no interest on the money “deposited” in the irregular deposit, andThese two aspects make Huerta de Soto’s definition of the irregular deposit utterly unorthodox.
 He cites certain Spanish legal sources and Spanish legal scholars for his definition, but it is clearly eccentric and aberrant, certainly with respect to Roman law and Anglo-American law.